 - Art and paintings

 - Musical instruments and Dhokra products

 This is but a small list of the many existing Adivasi Museums in India.
-Details of information other Musuem warrants another post -Tribal museums of India – Part – II
+Details of information other Museum warrants another post: Tribal museums of India – Part – II